 LEFT: (1st Right of Gevurah, 2nd left of Gevurah, 3rd center of Gevurah)

 CENTER: (1st Right of Tiferet, 2nd left of Tiferet, 3rd center of Tiferet)

 You may do kaparot for your children; just choose the related one column below.

 Translation of the text in the above box

 3rd this is my expiation (atonement).

-Complete Step 1 and 2 for each person then go to step 3
+Complete Steps 1 and 2 for each person, then go to step 3

-Give the money that was in the envelope(s) to poor people in true need of immediate food and or shelter.
-Do it before the start of Yom Kippur by handing out the money, mail it or give it online.
+Give the money in the envelope(s) to poor people in need of immediate food and/or shelter.
+Do it before the start of Yom Kippur by handing out the money, mailing it, or giving it online.

 You may make the Tzedakah by supporting the Daily Zohar projects.

-You may add to the amount of Tzedakah increasing the aspect of ‘Life’ in your actions.
-See video and explanation on Tzedakah here: http://dailyzohar.com/the-spiritual-aspects-of-tzedakah-and-righteousness/
+You may add to the amount of Tzedakah, increasing the aspect of ‘Life’ in your actions.
+See the video and explanation on Tzedakah here: https://dailyzohar.com/the-spiritual-aspects-of-tzedakah-and-righteousness/

 PDF version of this article for download and print